 To be able to decide what a market-level total remuneration involves and to evaluate prevailing rates, benchmarking studies are carried out every year in relevant sectors and markets.

 The total remuneration for the president is determined by the board.
-Remuneration issues concerning other members of the management group are decided by the Remuneration Committee, with the board being informed of the decision afterwards.
+Remuneration issues concerning other members of the management group are decided by the Remuneration Committee, after which the Board is informed.
 Investor applies, throughout the organization, the principle that the immediate superior of every manager must always be informed of, and approve, the recruitment and remuneration of any replacement for an employee.
-The components of total remuneration are:
+The components of total remuneration may consist of: